-In 1022 a speaker before the American Prison Association remarked that "In the last four years scarcely a State has escaped its prison riots, wholesale deliveries, or scandals of other varieties."
+In 1922 a speaker before the American Prison Association remarked that "In the last four years scarcely a State has escaped its prison riots, wholesale deliveries, or scandals of other varieties."
 This statement could be made for the last two years with even greater force.
-Within that time there have been riots in Folsom, Calif.: in the Colorado State Prison: In the prison at Jefferson City.
-Mo.: in the Federal prison at Leavenworth: in the State prison at Columbus, Ohio; in the prisons of Auburn and Clinton, in New York.
-In addition to these major prison riots there have been a larger number of minor conflicts between prisoners and their guardians, the most recent at Joliet.
-Ill.
+Within that time there have been riots in Folsom, Calif.; in the Colorado State Prison; in the prison at Jefferson City, Mo.; in the Federal prison at Leavenworth; in the State prison at Columbus, Ohio; in the prisons of Auburn and Clinton, in New York.
+In addition to these major prison riots there have been a larger number of minor conflicts between prisoners and their guardians, the most recent at Joliet, Ill.
 Nor has severity of discipline any effect upon the internal harmony and peace of the prison.
-The prison at Jesserson City, Mo., reports that "there have been strict disciplinary methods instituted."
-In the same report (Missouri, Report, Department of Penal Institutions, 1030, p.
-152) it is revealed that during the year 5 men commenced exercises 4 were telled
+The prison at Jefferson City, Mo., reports that "there have been strict disciplinary methods instituted."
+In the same report (Missouri, Report, Department of Penal Institutions, 1930, p.
+152) it is revealed that during the year 5 men committed suicide, 4 were killed by other prisoners and 78 escaped.